ef2k/regulate-meteor/README.md

 What it does
 ------------
-Regulate allows you to use write your validation metrics once and use them on the client and server.
+Regulate allows you to write your validation requirements once and use them on the client and server.

 **Features**